adenworker/Intelogis_1/README.md

-## Тестовое задание для Intelogis
+## Test task for Intelogis

-В проекте был использован Selenide и Allure с аттачами.
+The project uses Selenide and Allure with attachments.
-Посмотреть отчет можно, запустив allureServe через Gradle.
+You can view the report by running allureServe via Gradle.
-При доступе к Selenoid и Jenkins можно организовать безопасное использование credentials не из проекта, запись видео теста, запускать параметризованные тесты и многое другое.
+With Selenoid and Jenkins, you can securely use credentials from outside the project, record a test video, run parameterized tests, and much more.